carceneaux/arsano.ninja/content/post/automating-github-pages-deployment.md

 ## Putting Everything Together

 As mentioned at the beginning of this article, I was looking to use the code discussed today to create a test site for my website.
-The code in the `.travis.yml` is an add-on from my [previous post]({{< siteurl >}}2018/07/15/automate-website-with-travis-ci/) where I discussed automated markdown testing and deployment to AWS S3 & CloudFront.
+The code in the `.travis.yml` below is an add-on from my [previous post]({{< siteurl >}}2018/07/15/automate-website-with-travis-ci/) where I discussed automated markdown testing and deployment to AWS S3 & CloudFront.

 ```yml
 ### Python is necessary for AWS CLI